Shadow of the Vampire

 Parents Need to Know

-Parents need to know that despite this movie's comic and satiric tone, there are some creepy vampire moments.
+Parents need to know that despite Shadow of the Vampire's comic and satiric tone, there are some creepy vampire moments.
 Schreck drinks a bat's blood.
 There are some decadent performers in a nightclub, and some characters use drugs and behave in a manner that may be very upsetting.
 There's brief nudity and some strong language.

 What's the story?

 The story of Dracula has been filmed dozens of times, but one of the most unforgettable is the silent German film, Nosferatu.
 Director F.W.
 Murnau was not able to get permission to film Dracula, so he changed all the names and went ahead with it anyway.
 His title character was so bizarre and creepy that there were even rumors that Murnau found a real vampire to play the part.
 SHADOW OF THE VAMPIRE plays on this rumor.
 Murnau (John Malkovich) finds a real vampire to play the part.
 The director must race to finish filming before his star finishes off the cast and crew.
 The vampire (Willem Dafoe), introduced as "Max Schreck," observes to Murnau that "you and I are not so different."
 Both are single-minded in pursuit of their goals, regardless of the consequences for others.
 Both have a kind of everlasting life.
 But there are differences, too.
 Light is what makes Murnau's form of everlasting life possible -- he is always seeking the light he needs to be able to tell his story through film.
 Schreck is always hiding from light, which can destroy him.